center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 Column
 ------
-**Columns in the Summiting the Pyramid methodology model group data source observables based on how evasive they are in the OS.**
+**Columns in the Summiting the Pyramid methodology model group sensor robustness categories based on how evasive they are in the OS.**

-Analytics are constrained by the data source that is being used to log observables.
-The data source columns look to create groups of data source observables based on how evasive they are in the OS.
+Analytics are constrained by the sensor data that is being used to log observables.
+The sensor robustness category columns look to create groups of sensor data observables based on how evasive they are in the OS.
 These observables are restricted to event codes being logged at the library, user-mode, and kernel-mode levels of the OS.
 To read more about how the columns are currently outlined, refer to our :ref:`Levels`.

 .. _Robustness: